syntasso/kratix-docs/docs/main/05-reference/06-statestore/02-gitstatestore.md

   path: clusters/
   # Required
   secretRef:
-    # The name of the secret to use to authenticate: required
+    # The name and namespace of the secret to use to authenticate: required
     name: gitea-credentials
+    namespace: default
   # The address of the git repository.
 If auth method is basic auth, use `http`/`https` format: required
   url: https://github.com/syntasso/kratix-repo
 ```